 Take a Walk along to Explore the Amboli Ghat

-Video of Amboli Falls
+Amboli Falls Video

 Watch the Video Clip of the drive to & Amboli Ghat Waterfalls.

 The falls go through the roads and fall into the deep valley.
 From certain vantage points, you can see multiple falls falling from steep cliffs.
 At other points, they are hidden behind the trees and only make their presence felt with their gushing sound.
 At one place they were like an artificial wall with tiny pink flowers coming out of it.
 It felt like a natural watering mechanism for this vertical garden.
-Tall mountains carrying streams of water on one side and deep valleys receiving this water on other.
+Tall mountains carrying streams of water on one side and deep valleys receiving this water on the other side.
 It is like walking through the waterfalls but thanks to the engineers who built the road.
 Without the need to be wet unless of course, it starts raining.
 At some places, we walked through the clouds and at times we waited for the clouds to clear the view.
 Sometimes they obliged sometimes they did not.

 Try Mouth Watering Snacks by the Falls